SirLamaGott/lama_watermark/README.md

-# Lama - Watermark
+# Information
-Shows your logo at your position what you want.
+• Shows your logo at your position what you want.

+# Features
+• easy editable
+• optimized (0ms resmon)

-# Requirements
+# Dependencies
-- OneSync
+• OneSync

 # Installation
 1. Install all the requirements